Zuikyo/ZIKRouter/README.md

 </details>

 In this design pattern, we reduce much glue code for transferring parameters, and the module can re-declare their parameters with generic arguments and module config protocol.

+For more detail, read [Transfer Parameters with Custom Configuration](Documentation/English/CustomConfiguration.md).

 #### Remove